 - Sugar.
 Regular white sugar works fine.
 Swap with brown sugar, if you like.

 - Mirin.
 Sweet Korean cooking wine adds intense flavor and depth.
 A common addition to meat in Korean cooking so it doesn’t taste or smell too gamey.
-Look for it at Korean grocery stores.
+Look for it at Asian grocery stores.
 Can be swapped with sake, vermouth, or sherry.

 - Sesame Oil.
 A fragrant, nutty drizzle of sesame oil completes the meal.